-Co wash, short for ‘conditioner washing,’ is a hair care method in which the hair is both cleansed and conditioned using one product, rather than the traditional shampoo and conditioner combination.
+Co-wash, short for ‘conditioner washing,’ is a haircare method in which the hair is both cleansed and conditioned using one product rather than the traditional combination of shampoo and conditioner.

-When you co-wash, you use only one product to cleanse the scalp of build-up and condition the strands of hair.
-Utilising just one product means skipping the shampoo in favour of conditioner, although many co washers still use shampoo occasionally to give the hair a deep clean and restore the scalp.
+When you co-wash, you only use one product to cleanse the scalp of build-up and condition the strands of hair.
+Washing hair with conditioner only means skipping the shampoo, although many co-washers still use the latter occasionally to give the hair a deep clean and restore the scalp.

-That means that curly or textured hair needs gentle, moisturising care.
-Shampoo and conditioner for curly hair tends to be moisturising, but some women decide to take their regimen a step further by eliminating regular shampooing.
-Many people co wash because conditioner is gentle on their hair and adds the nourishment they need.
-While some shampoos can dry out hair, conditioner infuses moisture and shine.
+Many people decide to co-wash because conditioner is gentle on their hair and adds the nourishment they need.
+While some shampoos can dry out hair, conditioner helps to infuse moisture and shine.

-If you’re ready to trade in your existing regimen for co wash, it’s important to consider your conditioner options.
-Being successful with co washing is all about finding out which products work for your hair type.
+If you’re ready to trade in your existing regimen for co-washing, it’s important to consider your conditioner options.
+Being successful with co-washing is all about finding out which products work for your hair type.
 Several conditioning products are targeted at specific hair struggles, like dryness or flatness.

-Aveda has created a wide range of conditioners that are formulated for all types of hair.
-Be Curly™ conditioner is designed to fight frizz and boost shine.
-Scalp Benefits™ balancing conditioner soothes and balances the scalp, and Pure Abundance™ volumising clay conditioner adds volume to fine hair.
+Aveda has created a wide range of conditioners that are formulated for all types of hair; be curly™ conditioner is designed to fight frizz and boost shine, scalp solutions replenishing conditioner soothes and balances the scalp, and pure abundance™ volumising clay conditioner adds volume to fine hair.